Skip to main content

 She’s recently been with an intact male

 It’s certainly one of the most obvious pregnant rabbit signs, but the bunny gestation period is surprisingly short.
 The babies will remain in utero only for about a month before the mother gives birth, so if she hasn’t been near a mate in that time, she’s probably not pregnant.
-If you see other symptoms and she’s not carrying offspring, take her to the vet to find out what else might be at issue.
+When you see pregnancy symptoms and she’s not carrying offspring, take her to the vet to find out what else might be the issue.
 If she is carrying a litter, your vet might do an ultrasound to check that everything’s going well.

 Olena Yakobchuk/Shutterstock